Festember: Early Ember

 For the 2019 edition of Festember, the FSR team visited the nearby REC Middle School and St. Joseph's School Ayyampatti to spend a fun-filled day with the students.
 The students were taught beatboxing through workshops, played games and conducted a talent show.
 The motive was to inculcate an idea of Festember and its fun in the kids.
 It provided a delightful start for Festember 2019.

 Aashi

-Aashi is a social drive conducted by the Festember Social Responsibility Team to promote awareness about the daily routines of people who are differently-abled.
+Aashi is a social drive conducted by the Festember Social Responsibility Team to promote awareness about the daily routines of people who are disabled.
 In its first edition in 2017, 50 volunteers brought smiles and laugh to the gifted students at Vidivelli Special School in Trichy during the Autistic awareness month of April.
 The second edition of Aashi invited volunteers to spend a morning with the strong-willed women at the rehabilitation centre for blind women, Mannapuram, Trichy.
 The drive succeeded in instilling the courage to face challenges in all the participants.